-The profile was last updated on September 15, 2017.
+The profile was last updated on March 13, 2018.
 If you have any questions, please contact our general manager.

 IE Business School operates on a rolling admissions process.
 As such, there is no explicit deadline for applications for a particular intake.

 A lot of business schools talk about being entrepreneurial, but entrepreneurship is in Madrid-based IE’s DNA.
 The school was set up in 1973 by three entrepreneurs, rather than academics, and it retains a creative spirit that other schools can only aspire to — as well as the flagship International MBA (IMBA), a highly regarded executive MBA, an online Global MBA (the world’s first), and an Asian-focused program run with Singapore Management University.

 IE has enjoyed a stellar rise in the business school rankings in the last 15 years.
 In 2002 its full-time course was ranked just 35th in the world by the Financial Times, but IE’s ability to read the changes in the business education market meant that by 2010 it was a fixture in the top 10, and in 2017 it was ranked third in Europe.
 Its Global MBA is regularly ranked best in the world.
 Eyebrows were raised, however, when the FT excluded the school from its 2018 rankings because some of the data it supplied was incorrect.
 IE has acted quickly to protect its reputation by firing those responsible.